Privacy

 Brave Browser

-Brave is built specifically for privacy with aggressive defaults.
+Brave is built specifically for privacy with aggressive defaults that block tracking out of the box.

 Key Features (Already Enabled)